-AppWorks Accelerator was founded in 2010 by Jamie Lin, a startup community created by founders, for founders.
-We are committed to fostering the next generation of entrepreneurs in Greater Southeast Asia and to accelerating the region’s transition into the digital era.
+Founded in 2010 by Jamie Lin, AppWorks Accelerator is a startup community created by founders, for founders.
+We are committed to fostering the next generation of entrepreneurs in Greater Southeast Asia, accelerating the region’s transition into the digital era.

 Every six months, we welcome founders trailblazing on the frontiers of web3, AI, and Southeast Asia, equipping them with the necessary resources, mentorship, and guidance to get their ventures off the ground.

 We know there are many considerations for founders when applying to an accelerator.
-That’s why we’ve created an FAQ page to help you decide whether or not AppWorks is suitable for your startup.
+That’s why we’ve created an FAQ page to help you decide whether or not AppWorks is the right fit for your startup.

 The FAQs

-1. What do I need to know before joining an accelerator in Taiwan?
+1. What do I need to know before joining the accelerator?
 What is AppWorks doing to help founders make the most out of the accelerator?

 2. Why does AppWorks now only admit founders working on AI, web3, or SEA?

-On the other hand, as the web3 industry starts to enter mass adoption, it requires infrastructure to seamlessly facilitate increasingly everyday transactions and activities.
+Web3 continues to be an area of innovation and excitement, with value creation occurring across cycles.
+As the web3 industry enters mass adoption, it requires infrastructure to seamlessly facilitate increasingly everyday transactions and activities.
 Meanwhile, applications for the web3 industry will speed up the process of onboarding end users.
 New primitives such as DAOs and protocols will completely disrupt the way people structure and run organizations from finance to entertainment to commerce—and this will all be done by leveraging the open, decentralized, permissionless, and trustless nature of blockchains.
 The time to build is now.

-Therefore, this is the focus of our attention.
-In the last 10 years, we’ve seen the popularity and penetration of mobile internet.
-If you want to capture life-changing opportunities in the next decade, it is important to think about how to leverage these key areas to create the future.
+These are three areas where we’ve seen significant activity and can offer outsized support to founders, building off the firm’s long track record.
+In the past 10 years, we’ve witnessed the popularity and penetration of mobile internet, and have participated in this process by supporting founders in their endeavors.
+If you aspire to capture life-changing opportunities over the next decade, it is important to think about how to leverage these key areas to create the future.

 As our web3 ecosystem has grown, so have opportunities for partnerships, knowledge exchange, and founder-to-founder support—all critical for entrepreneurs building in this network and community-driven space: